vSTMD: Visual Motion Detection for Extremely Tiny Target at Various Velocities: Preliminaries

-where
+where $\vec{z'} = \vec{z} + \alpha \cdot (\cos \theta, \, \sin \theta)$.

-Based on the above backbones of STMD models, we found that neither ESMTD nor DSTMD backbones nor other STMD models need the time parameter $\tau$ to make sure the multi-input of ON and OFF pathways coincident in the output layer.
-As a result, the model only performs well when $\tau$ is closed to $\frac{l}{v}$.
-In real-world scenarios, it is challenging to establish an optimal parameter that can effectively accommodate the varying sizes and velocities of tiny targets.
-Therefore, proposing a new correlation model for STMD real-world implementation is necessary.
+As discussed above, neither ESMTD nor DSTMD backbones nor other STMD models necessitate the time parameter $\tau$ to make the inputs of ON and OFF polarities coincident in the output layer.
+As a result, the model only performs well when $\tau$ is close to $\frac{l}{v}$.
+In addition, DSTMD employs an isolated directional gradient calculation (Isolated-DGC) for orientation (Fig. \ref{Fig:advantage_direction}~(C-i)), which is time-consuming and susceptible to background motion.
+In real-world scenarios, however, it is challenging to establish an optimal parameter that can effectively accommodate the varying sizes and velocities of tiny targets.
+Therefore, we propose a new cIDP mechanism to collect motion cues and the first CDGC strategy for orientation, detailed in Sect. \ref{Sect:cIDP} and \ref{Sect:CDGC}.
+These two modules are both irrelevant to the delay parameter $\tau$ and thus better for real-world implementation, forming a methodology named dynamic-and-correlate.